 Well I just passed the Rambo banten on to my son.
-Having myself watched First Blood as a 13 year old, time had come to pass the burning torch on to my boy, Kofi.
+Having myself watched First Blood as a 13 year old.
+That special time had come.
+To pass the burning torch on to my boy, Kofi.
 Passing the flame of the Rambo origin story to the next generation.

-Not going to do a post about First Blood as everyone knows all there is to know but one thing, how could such an anti war film turn into such a macho warmonger machine?
-Don’t get me wrong I love those too by the way but just saying that end emotional broken man speech scene from Sylvester Stallone really hits the heart strings …..
+I’m not going to do a post about First Blood as everyone knows all there is to know.
+However one thing sticks out, how could such an anti war film turn into such a macho warmonger machine?
+Don’t get me wrong I love those roided up sequels but just saying, that end emotional broken man speech scene from Sylvester Stallone really hits the heart strings …..
 Anyhoo

-My first memories of the old video format of VHS cassette tapes were a few days before my 13th birthday.
-My super Dad brought home our first player, a very cool looking Panasonic.
-My instant first thoughts were FILM PARTY.
+Some of my first memories of renting VHS video cassettes were a few days around my 13th birthday.
+My super Dad had recently brought home a very cool looking Panasonic video player.
+And of course my instant first thoughts were FILM PARTY.

 Within a few hours I had invited about 20 kids from school to squeeze into my parents front room.
 We had a superb video shop called Take One which was chock full of movies, like any good rental should be.
 Still remember to this day the three we rented.

 Big respects to my Dad for letting me get them, he must of got a right ear bashing from my Mum.
 It still gets mentioned at family events, time and time again.